it-dept-cis/RABET-V-Pilot/WorkingModel/Activities/Testing_Rules_Determination.md

 In our application of decision trees, product changes are the inputs to the decision tree which are then taken through a series of questions about the change and the result is a verification method to use.
 The decision tree is different for each product because the questions being asked are different.
 There is some commonality to the decision tree structure which is discussed below, along with how the decision trees are built.

+Pilot research question: is a unique decision tree per product necessary or can we simple to get to one decision tree?

 ## Inputs